 The NM Office of the State Engineer (OSE) and Interstate Stream Commission (ISC) regulates the water delivery to the Rio Grande to meet water delivery requirements to Texas and downstream water rights; therefore, AMAFCA's objective is to design its facilities to drain within 96 hours per the OSE requirements.
 In addition, AMAFCA follows the guidance from the New Mexico Environment Department (NMED), OSE, and EPA in the "Green Infrastructure Implementation in New Mexico - Frequently Asked Questions and Guidance from NMED and OSE" related to green stormwater infrastructure (GSI) implementation that satisfies both water quantity and water quality obligations in the arid West.
-This guidance document is included as an attachment to AMAFCA's Post-Construction Strategy and Procedures Notebook.
+This guidance document is included as an attachment to this SWMP (Revision 7) in Appendix E.